radzionc/radzionkit/lib/analytics-ui/Readme.md

-## Add analytics to your app
+# @lib/analytics-ui

+This package provides components to integrate Amplitude analytics into your React application.

+## Getting Started

-1. Get Amplitude API key.
+### 1. Get Amplitude API Key

+First, obtain your Amplitude API key from the Amplitude dashboard.

+### 2. Set Environment Variable

-3. Provide an environment variable with the Amplitude API key to your app, e.g. `NEXT_PUBLIC_AMPLITUDE_API_KEY`.
+Provide an environment variable with the Amplitude API key to your app, e.g., `NEXT_PUBLIC_AMPLITUDE_API_KEY`.

+### 3. Create `AnalyticsProvider` Component

-2. Create `AnalyticsProvider` component.
+Create an `AnalyticsProvider` component to manage the analytics providers.

 ```tsx
 import { shouldBeDefined } from '@lib/utils/assert/shouldBeDefined'